 The program is open to students of Iyengar Yoga with maturity in practice, curiosity to learn and passion to share the teachings of B.K.S.
 Iyengar.
 You must have a clear commitment to the Iyengar method.
 Applicants must have several years of study in the Iyengar method, a stability and maturity in Intermediate classes, and a personal practice.

-- Complete and submit an application with a $35 non-refundable, application fee.
+- Complete and submit a 2019 Art of Teaching Application on printed format (PDF), or Online (Google-Form) with a $35 non-refundable, application fee.

 - Attend an Art of Teaching Open House at IYISF to meet faculty and participate in a teacher-led practice of Introductory asana.